-- 4.73 In reaching our Provisional Conclusions, we have carefully considered our general duties in section 3 of the 2003 Act.
-We consider that our Provisional Conclusions are consistent with these regulatory objectives. - 4.74 In determining the question of recovering costs incurred to ensure Royal Mail's compliance with its regulatory requirements under the USPA Conditions, we have carefully considered our principal duty to further the interests of consumers (s.
+- 4.74 In reaching our Final Conclusions, we have carefully considered our general duties in section 3 of the 2003 Act.
+We consider that our Final Conclusions are consistent with these regulatory objectives. - 4.75 In determining the question of recovering costs incurred to ensure Royal Mail's compliance with its regulatory requirements under the USPA Conditions, we have carefully considered our principal duty to further the interests of consumers (s.
 3(1)(b) 2003 Act), where appropriate by having regard to the interests of those consumers in respect of choice, price, quality of service, and value for money (s.
 3(5)), as well as the potential effects on other competitors in the market, and thus the effect on competition (s.
 3(1)(b)).
 We have also considered the potential impacts of costs recovery on innovation in the market for postal services, and have carefully considered Whistl's representations in this regard.
-We consider that our Provisional Conclusions accord with these duties by allowing Royal Mail to pass on reasonable costs to access operators, whilst ensuring unnecessary or disproportionate costs are not passed on to that access operator.
+We consider that our Final Conclusions accord with these duties by allowing Royal Mail to pass on reasonable costs to access operators, whilst ensuring unnecessary or disproportionate costs are not passed on to that access operator.

-- 4.75 In addition, as noted in our Provisional Conclusions, we consider that USPA 5.3 serves important policy and competition objectives, i.e. to protect the confidentiality of access operators' commercially sensitive information and prevent Royal Mail from gaining an unfair advantage through the improper use or disclosure of this information.
-We consider our Provisional Conclusions are consistent with these objectives and assist in securing our principal duty to further the interests of consumers, by protecting competition in the market for postal services (section 3(1)(b) of the 2003 Act). - 4.76 In reaching our Provisional Conclusions, we have kept in mind our duty under section 3(3)(a) of the 2003 Act to ensure that our regulatory activities are, among other things, transparent, accountable, proportionate, and targeted only at cases where action is needed.
-In particular, this document sets out the Parties' arguments and the reasoning that underpins our provisional conclusions, and the Parties will have an opportunity to comment on this in advance of our final determination.
-We consider that this Provisional Conclusion is consistent with previous statements we have made in relation to USPA 5. - 4.77 Whilst the Dispute relates to whether a USP can pass on costs for complying with USPA 5.3 and the application of USPA 5.4, which is of relevance to current and future access operators, our Provisional Conclusions are based on the specific facts of the Dispute, and our final determination will only bind the Parties. - 4.78 Any future cases which raise similar issues would need to be assessed on their own specific facts.
+- 4.76 In addition, as noted in our Final Conclusions, we consider that USPA 5.3 serves important policy and competition objectives, i.e. to protect the confidentiality of access operators' commercially sensitive information and prevent Royal Mail from gaining an unfair advantage through the improper use or disclosure of this information.
+We consider our Final Conclusions are consistent with these objectives and assist in securing our principal duty to further the interests of consumers, by protecting competition in the market for postal services (section 3(1)(b) of the 2003 Act). - 4.77 In reaching our Final Conclusions, we have kept in mind our duty under section 3(3)(a) of the 2003 Act to ensure that our regulatory activities are, among other things, transparent, accountable, proportionate, and targeted only at cases where action is needed.
+In particular, this document sets out the Parties' arguments and the reasoning that underpins our conclusions, as well as Royal Mail's response to our Provisional Conclusions and our response.
+We consider that these Final Conclusions are consistent with previous statements we have made in relation to USPA 5. - 4.78 Whilst the Dispute relates to whether a USP can pass on costs for complying with USPA 5.3 and the application of USPA 5.4, which is of relevance to current and future access operators, our Final Conclusions are based on the specific facts of the Dispute.
+Any future cases which raise similar issues would need to be assessed on their own specific facts.